ligolang/ligo/tools/lsp/README.md

 They are compiled via `tree-sitter generate` command in their respective folder.

 Then they are linked as `parser.c` file with GHC toolchain.
-Because GHC is unable to link from outside of project folder, the `parser.c` is symlinked into `vendor/` directory.
+Because GHCi REPL is unable to link from outside of project folder, the `parser.c` is symlinked into `vendor/` directory.

 Right now only one parser is linked there; the name of symlink should be changed